Maies2096/github-tutorial/README.md

 -so you can now git push the new “inverse” commit to undo your mistaken commit.
 But why use this?
 This git command is the most simple way to “undo” anything in Git.
-It doesn’t affect the history of your staging history, its just a command that cancels out another!
+It doesn’t affect the history of your staging history, it's just a command that cancels out another!
 Say you start with 2, then add 2, then subtract 2, the original 2 didn’t change but the +2 and -2 canceled each other out!